 “Why?”
 Adi asked with a frown.
 “You planning on scaring me through my window again?”

 “No, I was just…” Owen frowned and looked to the ground pensively, taking Adi by surprise.
 “I was just thinking… Grief and depression are a lot alike, they put you in the dark and force you to stay there for as long as they can.
 But lights can help keep the dark away.
-Even a literal light.
+Even a literal light, you know?
 I just don’t want to think of you hiding in your closet tonight, hiding in the dark.
-Illuminate thy sons and thy daughters afield with reflections of knowledge and starlight… I suppose your lusphere could act like a star tonight.”
+Illuminate thy sons and thy daughters afield with reflections of knowledge and starlight.
+Your lusphere could do that.”

 “I didn’t think you paid attention in seminary,” she said.

 Adi stepped forwards and wrapped her arms around Owen, pulling him close.
 He gave off a nervous laugh and embraced her in return.

 “I promise not to hide in the closet,” Adi said.
 “This time.”

 “Aww.
 But I have such a comfortable spot in there.”

 Owen pulled back, pointing a finger at Adi’s face.

 “Tears are okay.
 Hiding from them is not.
 No matter what that old fussbudget Maribel says.”